ctutiya/joshbersin/readme.md

 ### Getting the database

-Now that you have the files running on your computer, you'll need to set up WordPress for the first time.
+Now that you have the files copied to your computer, you'll need to set up WordPress for the first time.
 I recommend using a tool like phpMyAdmin to create a new empty database for this site.

-After you connect WordPress with the database, make sure to enable the synchronization plugin.
-We are going to use the WP Sync DB.
+After you connect WordPress with the database, make sure to enable the database synchronization plugin.
+We are going to use the WP Sync DB, which is free.

 To fetch the database from the remote server for the first time, go to Tools > Migrate DB, select ```Pull``` and use the settings below: